raceintospace/raceintospace/README.md

 Race  into  Space is  the  free  software  version of  Interplay's  Buzz Aldrin's Race into Space.
 This is the  reworked version  following  the source release  for the computer version  of the Liftoff! board  game by Fritz Bronner.
-This was developed by Strategic Visions and published by Interplay as a disk-based game in 1992 and a CD-ROM in 1994.
+The original was developed by Strategic Visions and published by Interplay as a disk-based game in 1992 and a CD-ROM in 1994.

 The Race Into Space project home page is